itsdasharath/Subdomain-tools/README.md

 ## Usage
 1. Prepare your subdomain wordlist (if not using the default one):
-    - Add your wordlist to the `wordlists/` directory or specify its path when prompted.
+    -specify its path when prompted.

 2. Run the script:
     ```shell
-    python subD.py
+    python subD.py -d example.com
     ```
-    - You will be prompted to enter the target domain.
-The script will then enumerate subdomains and output the discovered ones.
+    - Replace example.com with your target domain and custom_wordlist.txt with your wordlist.
+If the custom wordlist is not available, you'll be prompted to use the default wordlist.

+## Option
+- `-d` or `--domain`: Specify the target domain.{required}
+- `-w` or `--wordlist`: Specify the path to the custom wordlist. {optional: default wordlist will be used if not provided}

 ## License